timohyva/AB_PhaseTransition/README.md

 The codes are developed to implement different kinds of calculations involving SC-Ginzburg-Landau free energy and dydic tensor field/order parameter of symmetry-breking phases of liquid Helium-3 in mK level temperature.

-(* The implemet of physics introduced by confiment geometry will be considered/developed soon *)
+(* The implement of physics introduced by confiment geometry will be considered/developed late *)

 ## Languages (current)
 * python3